looker-open-source/actions/src/actions/marketo/README.md

 - Any fields in your query that are not tagged in the LookML will not be sent to Marketo.
 - The maximum number of rows you can send will be affected by Marketo's rate limits.
 The Action has been tested up to 50,000 rows successfully but likely can send more.
 - A very common error you may receive is listed on the scheduled jobs page (admin/scheduled_jobs/) and indicates that certain leads were skipped.
-This looks like `{"skipped":{"Multiple lead match lookup criteria":["test@test.com"]}}` and occurs when one of the leads you send to Marketo matches multiple leads in the Marketo database.
-In this case, Marketo can't tell which of the leads you want to operate on and so skips that lead entirely.
-All of the other leads that you send will go through successfully, but the ones listed in the error will be skipped.
+This looks like `{"skipped":{"Multiple lead match lookup criteria":["test@test.com"]}}` and occurs when a lead you send to Marketo matches multiple leads in the Marketo database.
+Because Marketo can't tell which of the leads you want to operate on, it skips that lead entirely.
+All of the other leads that you send will still be processed, but the ones listed in the error will be skipped.
 To address this error, you must deduplicate the records in Marketo.
+- In addition to sending query results to Marketo manually, you can also schedule a Look to send to Marketo automatically.
+Follow the same procedures above, but under the gear icon, choose Schedule...